Running a residential park

 You may reduce a home owner's rent if:

-- a utility charge included in the rent becomes separately metered and the home owner has to pay separately for the use of the utility
+- a utility charge included in the rent becomes separately measured or metered and the home owner has to pay separately for the use of the utility

 - a utility stops being available to the home owner through no fault of their own.